wiedehopf/tar1090/README.md

 <https://github.com/wiedehopf/zstddec-tar1090>

+## Cloudflare

+When hosting a website with tar1090 via CF, CF needs to respect the various cache headers otherwise there will be caching issues.
+Change Browser Cache TTL from the default of 4h to "Respect Existing Headers":
+Caching -> Configuration -> Browser Cache TTL -> Respect Existing Headers

 ## NO WARRANTY - Excerpt from the License:

   11. BECAUSE THE PROGRAM IS LICENSED FREE OF CHARGE, THERE IS NO WARRANTY